smart-data-models/dataModel.S4BLDG/Fan/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
 Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
 Model: [https://schema.org/Text](https://schema.org/Text)- `capacityControlType[string]`: Property.
 InletVane: Control by adjusting inlet vane.
 VariableSpeedDrive: Control by variable speed drive.
 BladePitchAngle: Control by adjusting blade pitch angle.
 TwoSpeed: Control by switch between high and low speed.
 DischargeDamper: Control by modulating discharge damper.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `hasManufacturer[string]`: Property.
 A relationship identifying the manufacturer of an entity (e.g., device).
 The value is expected to be a string or a string with language tag.  - `hasModel[string]`: Property.
 A relationship identifying the model of an entity (e.g., device).
 The value is expected to be a string or a string with language tag.  - `id[*]`: Unique identifier of the entity  - `isContainedInBuildingSpace[*]`: Relationship.
 An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
 (BuildingSpace)  - `isContainedInPhysicalObject[*]`: Relationship.
 Any Object that has a proper space region.
 (Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: Relationship.
 A reference to a system(s) that this Physical Object is part of.  - `location[*]`: Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `motorDriveType[string]`: Property.
 Motor drive type: DIRECTDRIVE: Direct drive.
 BELTDRIVE: Belt drive.
 COUPLING: Coupling.
 OTHER: Other type of motor drive.
-UNKNOWN: Unknown motor drive type.   - `name[string]`: The name of this item.  - `nominalAirFlowRate[object]`: Property.
+UNKNOWN: Unknown motor drive type.   - `name[string]`: The name of this item.  - `nominalAirFlowRate[number]`: Property.
 Nominal rate of air flow.
-Usually measured in m3/s.  - `nominalPowerRate[object]`: Property.
-Nominal fan power rate.Usually measured in Watts (W, J/s).  - `nominalRotationSpeed[object]`: Property.
+Usually measured in m3/s.  - `nominalPowerRate[number]`: Property.
+Nominal fan power rate.Usually measured in Watts (W, J/s).  - `nominalRotationSpeed[number]`: Property.
 Nominal fan wheel speed.
-Usually measured in cycles/s.  - `nominalStaticPressure[object]`: Property.
+Usually measured in cycles/s.  - `nominalStaticPressure[number]`: Property.
 The static pressure within the air stream that the fan must overcome to insure designed circulation of air.
-Usually measured in Pascals (Pa, N/m2).  - `nominalTotalPressure[object]`: Property.
+Usually measured in Pascals (Pa, N/m2).  - `nominalTotalPressure[number]`: Property.
 Nominal total pressure rise across the fan.
 Usually measured in Pascals (Pa, N/m2).  - `operationMode[string]`: Property.
-Operation mode of this fan.  - `operationTemperatureMax[object]`: Property.
+Operation mode of this fan.  - `operationTemperatureMax[number]`: Property.
 Allowable operation ambient (air, fluid) temperature range.
-Usually measured in degrees Kelvin (K).  - `operationTemperatureMin[object]`: Property.
+Usually measured in degrees Kelvin (K).  - `operationTemperatureMin[number]`: Property.
 Allowable operation ambient (air, fluid) temperature range.
-Usually measured in degrees Kelvin (K).  - `operationalRiterial[object]`: Property.
+Usually measured in degrees Kelvin (K).  - `operationalRiterial[number]`: Property.
 Time of operation at maximum operational ambient air temperature.
 Measured in seconds (s) or days (d) or other units of time.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: Property.
 It must be equal to `Fan`.  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->